Lily James Is Biting Sebastian Stan's Nipple In This Photo From Their New Show Together

 “Here’s a peek at Pam & Tommy, coming to @Hulu,” the Pam & Tommy Instagram account captioned the black and white photo.
 “Based on the true scandal that started it all.

-While Pam & Tommy has only revealed a single image of Stan — fresh off of Falcon and the Winter Soldier — as Tommy Lee, the Hulu show is a little more open to publicizing James as Anderson.
-The series also posted an in-color solo shot of James, revealing the actor in bright blue contacts, a wavy blonde wig, heavy 90s makeup, and a ton of leather.
+The Pam & Tommy team has also revealed solo images of its stars.
+Stan — fresh off of Disney+'s Falcon and the Winter Soldier — posted a photo of himself flashing the middle finger while perched on the hood of a sports car.
+The Pam & Tommy Instagram account also shared an in-colour solo shot of James, revealing the actor in bright blue contacts, a wavy blonde wig, heavy '90s makeup, and a ton of leather.

 You can at least prepare for the inevitable Pam & Tommy Emmys hair and makeup awards push, since you can’t hang your (leather) hat on a premiere date right now.
-Hulu has yet to reveal when Pam & Tommy will debut.
+Hulu has yet to reveal when Pam & Tommy will debut, and there's no word yet on a UK air date either.